 The end of a marriage or de facto relationship can play havoc with your finances as well as your emotions.
 Sorting out money, property, superannuation and more can feel overwhelming – and that’s where this checklist can help.

 Russell Kapeechkin knows just how hard it can be to focus on finances when a relationship has broken down.
-As Senior Financial Adviser at Australian Unity, he has helped many clients to navigate this difficult time.
+As a Senior Financial Adviser, he has helped many clients to navigate this difficult time.

 “The first things I ask are whether the separation was amicable, and whether there are children involved,” he says.
 “The answers to these questions strongly influence how things progress.
 If it was amicable, the financial separation can be quite straightforward.
 If not, I do my best to provide guidance in a respectful and supportive way that will keep friction to a minimum.”